jeanthom/gram/gram/test/README.md

 # gram tests

-Use the `contrib/test` script to launch all the scripts.
+Use the `contrib/test` script to launch all the scripts, or `contrib/test_failfast` if you want to stop at the first test failure.